e271828e/Flight.jl/docs/notes/design/framework_spec.md

   `Bool` and `stop_on`; self-consistency asserts belong in tests; parameter validation belongs at instance construction, not inside a stage.
 - **Stop-face sampling** ([§13.5](#135-termination-is-a-state-not-an-exception)).
-Stop faces are read in completed-boundary snapshots; declare a localized event if the stop needs localizing.
+Stop faces are read in completed-boundary snapshots; declare a sign-form (localized) event if the stop needs localizing.

 For periphery authors and consumers: